 If you ask 10 people in Oregon to name their favorite hiking trail, they’ll likely give you 10 different answers.
 From Portland’s Wildwood Trail, to the Pacific Crest Trail, to the Oregon Coast Trail and every trailhead in between, Oregon is a hiker’s dream come true.
 For prolific outdoors writer Zach Urness, it’s Southern Oregon that steals his heart.

-The co-author of “Hiking Southern Oregon: A Guide to the Area’s Greatest Hiking Adventures,” Urness has spent the past 10 years hiking throughout the Southern Cascades and Klamath-Siskiyou Mountains as much as possible, learning about the geology, history, flora and fauna as he went along.
+The co-author of “Hiking Southern Oregon: A Guide to the Area’s Greatest Hiking Adventures,” Urness has spent the past 10-plus years hiking throughout the Southern Cascades and Klamath-Siskiyou Mountains as much as possible, learning about the geology, history, flora and fauna as he went along.

 At first, he explored on his own, while working in Grants Pass.
 He soon met his wife, and the now Salem-based couple brings their two young daughters along when they hike the Rogue River Trail.

 Why Southern Oregon?
 “There are just fewer people on the trails and backcountry campsites, especially in the Klamath-Siskiyous,” Urness says.
 “You can really find solitude a lot easier than in the northern half of the state, and I’d say there are more little-known gems if you look hard enough.”

 Add to that the diverse landscapes and the region’s warmer, drier climate — with early springtimes and crisp, sunny winter days — and you’ll be falling in love with these trails too.

 We asked Urness for his top five stress-busting hikes that he likes to hit up in the winter.
 Below are his recommendations, in his own words.
-Whatever trail you choose, he reminds you to leave no trace: pack it in, pack it out and leave these gobsmacking trails better than you found them.
+Whatever trail you choose, he reminds you to follow steps to Take Care Out There: pack it in, pack it out and leave these gobsmacking trails better than you found them.